odea-project/qAlgorithms/report/report.md

 The verysleepy tool was used for performance profiling of the c++ implementation.
 Here, the majority of the time (~30 - 60 s) is spent on reading the data from the disk.
-This is, due to the data structure being constructed and to a greater degree, because the parsing is very inefficient.
+This is due to the data structure being constructed and, to a greater degree, because the parsing is very inefficient.
-No attempt to optimize this part of the program was made since it only exists as a debugging tool.
+No attempt to optimize this part of the program was made, since it only exists as a debugging tool.
 Profiling showed most of the calculation time was spent on creating the order spaces.
 Here, in turn, almost all the time fell to sorting the data.